 A yellow light on your Generac generator is usually a friendly nudge that it’s time for routine care.
 Think of it like the “service engine soon” light in your car—it’s not an emergency, but a signal to give your generator some attention to keep it running smoothly.
 Before you panic, walking through a few basic maintenance checks can often resolve the issue and get that light back to a reassuring green.
 These steps cover the most common reasons for a maintenance alert and are a great starting point for any generator owner.
 If you’re comfortable with basic engine care, you can handle many of these yourself.
 However, if you’d rather leave it to the experts, our team is always ready to help with professional Generac maintenance.

-Check and Replace the Oil and Filter
+First, Check Your Oil and Filter

 Just like your car, your generator’s engine needs clean oil to run efficiently.
 The most common reason for a yellow light is a simple reminder that it’s time for an oil and filter change.
 This is part of the generator’s scheduled maintenance routine, which alerts you after a certain number of operating hours or a set period, often annually.
 Changing the oil and filter removes contaminants that cause wear and tear on the engine.
 It’s a fundamental step in ensuring your generator will be ready to perform when you need it most during a power outage.

-Inspect and Replace the Air Filter
+Next, Inspect the Air Filter

 A clean air filter is essential for your generator’s performance.
 The engine needs a steady flow of clean air to run properly, and a clogged filter can restrict that flow, leading to reduced efficiency and increased fuel use.
 Typically, the air filter is checked and replaced during the same service as the oil change.
 It’s a quick step that makes a big difference.
 If you open the generator and see that the filter is full of dust and debris, swapping it out for a new one is a smart move that might just clear your yellow light.

-Check the Battery and Connections
+Don’t Forget the Battery and Connections

 Your generator’s battery is its lifeline—without it, the engine can’t start when the power goes out.
 The yellow light can also be a reminder to check on the battery’s health.
 Start by visually inspecting the terminals for any signs of corrosion, which looks like a white or greenish powder.
 Make sure the connections are tight and secure, as a loose wire can prevent the battery from charging properly.
 If the battery seems low, it may need to be charged or replaced.
 This simple check ensures your generator has the starting power it needs.